Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

 ## Prerequisites

-This is the starting point for the instructions on deploying this rference implementation.
+This is the starting point for the instructions on deploying this reference implementation.
 There is required access and tooling you'll need in order to accomplish this.

 - An Azure subscription
 - The following resource providers [registered](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider):